Skip to main content

 Cycle

-Subcutaneous (standard): Standard approved dosing for viral hepatitis
+Subcutaneous (standard): Approved dosing pattern studied in viral hepatitis

-The standard 1.6 mg twice-weekly dose is the most extensively studied and represents approved dosing in 35+ countries.
+The 1.6 mg twice-weekly subcutaneous dose is the most extensively studied and reflects approved dosing in the countries where thymalfasin is marketed.

 Side Effects & Safety